French prisoners of war in World War II: Vichy and prisoner of war relief

-Effect on gender relations
+Effect on relationships

 Initially, there was considerable confusion among families with members serving in the army.
 It took several months for relations and friends to discover the fate of their relatives and name of casualties.
 Initially, only very few prisoners, usually those working in important civilian industries, were sent back to France.

 For wives and families of prisoners of war, life under the occupation was particularly hard.
 In pre-war France, the husband was generally the household's chief wage earner, so many households saw a sharp drop in income and living standards.

 Only very small allowances were made by the government to families of POWs, which was not sufficient to offset the economic difficulties caused.
 The large proportion of men in prisoner of war camps changed the gender balance in jobs.
 Many women took over running family farms and businesses, and others were forced to look for employment.

 The prisoners of war also posed a big problem for Vichy's policy of moral rejuvenation summarised in its motto Travail, famille, patrie (Work, family, homeland).
 From October 1940, Vichy attempted to limit women's access to work which had particular effects on prisoners' families.
 Because of the emphasis on family values under Vichy, the government was especially worried about infidelity among the wives of prisoners in Germany.
 Concerned about prisoners' wives having babies, the law of 15 February 1942 made abortion a treasonable offence that carried the death penalty.
 For having administered 27 abortions, Marie-Louise Giraud was guillotined on 30 July 1942.
 In December 1942, a law was issued making cohabitation with wives of prisoners of war illegal.
 The government also made divorce much harder and officially made adultery an insufficient reason for legal separation in order to stop suspicious POWs divorcing their wives in France.
 Wives of prisoners who had had affairs were also often demonised by their local communities who considered it equivalent to prostitution.

 Generally, however, Vichy's moral legislation had little real effect.